-The main island is home to the Trial Island Light Station, which was constructed in 1906 at Staines Point, near the highest point on the island.
+In 1813, the British Pacific Squadron was established in Valparaíso, Chile to support British interests in the eastern Pacific Ocean.
+In 1842, HMS Pandora was sent north from Valparaíso to survey the coast of Vancouver Island and found a sheltered anchorage with size and depth suited for use by the Royal Navy, and was also near a seemingly inexhaustible supply of timber for shipbuilding and spar-making.
+By 1865, Esquimalt was recognized as the base headquarters of the Pacific Station.
+Trial Island Light Station was constructed in 1906 at Staines Point near the highest elevation on the southern island.
 The station included a diaphone fog alarm and a square two-story keepers’ dwelling with a square lantern room centered on its roof.
 In 1970, a cylindrical concrete tower with a lantern and galley was built a few feet away from the keeper’s dwelling, replacing the original light.
 It stands 42 feet (13 m) tall, with a focal plane of 93 feet (28 m), and flashes a green light every 5 seconds.
-The old lantern room and Fresnel lens were dismantled and reassembled in Victoria’s Bastion Square, where the historic light still flashes every night to the delight of tourists.
+The old lantern room and Fresnel lens were dismantled and reassembled in downtown Victoria at Bastion Square, where the historic light still flashes but is no longer a navigational aid.

-The islands also form the Trial Islands Ecological Reserve, a 57 acres (23 ha) area established in 1990 to protect plants and animals on rocky islands.
-This is the northern limit for many plant species, 9 plant communities have been described, including the red-listed Garry Oak-California Brome association.
+The islands are part of the Trial Islands Ecological Reserve, a 57 acres (23 ha) area established in 1990 to protect plants and animals on the rocky islands.
+Southeastern Vancouver Island comprises mostly volcanic and sedimentary rocks such as mudstone or argillite, greywacke, radiolarian chert, tuff, and greenstone associated with the Wrangellia terrane.
+The ecological reserve represents the northern limit for many plant species, and 9 plant communities have been described, including the red-listed Garry Oak-California Brome association.
 The islands also provide roosting sites for birds and haul-out sites for marine mammals.
 The reserve protects the greatest number of endangered and vulnerable species in a single ecological reserve in British Columbia.
 Read more here and here.
-Explore more of Trial Islands here:
+Explore more of Staines Point and Trial Islands here: